michuW93/JavaStreamAPI/README.md

 # JavaStreamAPI
-playing with streams

-Project to compare speed of imperative and declaratice programming in Java8.
+Playing with streams - comparing speed of imperative and declaratice programming in Java8.